orbitmines/archive/projects/OrbitMines Minimap.md

 - [ ] [[Project - Compression (2025?)]]

 ###### Items & Quests
-*Quests require Items ; Cannot complete quests without items*
+*Quests require Items ; Cannot see a quests without certain items.*

-*Items require Quests ; Cannot see a quests without certain items*
+*Items require Quests ; In order to find items you need quests.*

 ###### 2024